MelSumner/MelSumner.github.io/_posts/2024-08-28-understanding-accname-part-one.md

 layout: post
 title:  "Understanding AccName: Part One"
 slug: understanding-accname-part-one
+updated: 2024-08-29
 ---

 Before we begin, some disclaimers and other things of note:

 1. While I am, at the time of this original post, one of the co-editors for the [Accessible Name and Description Computation](https://w3c.github.io/accname/) specification, this does not mean that I am a comprehensive authority on the topic.
 I am the co-editor because at the time, another editor was needed and I stepped up.
 I learn more _all the time_.
 2. There will be some swearing in this series, so tune out if you don't have a browser extension that changes "swear" words to something else, or you haven't taught your kids how to properly swear yet and they are sitting beside you.
-3. I am working on the accessibility of my blog, the code theme doesn't have enough color contrast in some cases, and on smaller viewports it may be difficult to scroll horizontally.
-They are known issues and I apologize for the inconvenience.
+3. I am working on the accessibility of my blog; on smaller viewports it may be difficult to scroll horizontally.
+I apologize for the inconvenience and am working on a fix.

 ---